If you are trying to decide which programming Pro Intensive to take first, check out the descriptions of each below.

 - Learn SQL from Scratch: This Intensive teaches SQLite, an easy to read syntax.
 It is a great program for those that rely on data-based decision making, like employees at a startup or a consulting firm.
 By the end of Learn SQL from Scratch, you'll be comfortable analyzing large datasets and making informed insights.
 You'll have learned SQLite and be able to write queries, aggregate data, combine from multiple tables, track lead attribution with data schemas, funnel analysis and churn rates.

 - Introduction to Data Analysis: Introduction to Data Analysis introduces you to a comprehensive overview of data science.
 Introduction to Data Analysis teaches just Python syntax.
-You will also learn Pandas, a Python library where you'll learn to load, inspect and modify data and Matplotlib, a data visualization library– both of which are necessary to learn as you aggregate data, make an informed analysis of the data, and present the data.
+You will also learn Pandas, a Python library, where you'll learn to load, inspect and modify data as well as Matplotlib, a data visualization library– both of which are necessary to learn as you aggregate data, make an informed analysis of the data, and present the data.

-If you are very new to data science and do not have a particular goal in mind, you would probably want to start off taking our Learn Python course, and then move on to Introduction to Data Analysis–learning a comprehensive overview of what the data science field teaches and then go to either Programming with Python, Data Visualization with Python, or Learn SQL from Scratch depending on which skills you're most interested in mastering.
+If you are very new to data science and do not have a particular goal in mind, you would probably want to start off taking our Learn Python course, and then move on to Introduction to Data Analysis–learning a comprehensive overview of what the data science field teaches.
+From there you can go to either Programming with Python, Data Visualization with Python, or Learn SQL from Scratch depending on which skills you're most interested in mastering.